JosiahCraw/Git-Selector/README.md

 To access get in all you need to do is enter the GitLab URL for the instance you are connecting to (for these examples I will be using the University of Canterbury Eng Git Server) and the personal access token for your account on the given server find out how to make one [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token).

+The software also expects you to be using git with ssh.

 ![Main Screen](wiki/img/main-screen.png)